 Observers at the Cape described the racket of the laundry-women's clogs in the morning as they headed along up the cobbled roads.
 Up to a hundred women carried large bundles on their heads to spend the days scrubbing, and scouring using corn husks.
 The sound of beaten lathered cloth echoed round.
 The bushes trees and rocks were adorned with drying laundry.

 In 1834 slavery was abolished at the Cape.
 Entrepreneurial women, the sort who preferred not to be confined to their employers’ homes, now made their living washing clothes in the Platteklip Stream, and other rivers, (like the Liesbeeck pictured below, with Malay washerwomen at work.)

 Know Your Place

 Not much is known of the individual lives of these women.
 But perhaps a newly introduced law of the time lets us in on how some of them might have spent their money.
 It forbade free black women from wearing garments that made them look more prosperous than ‘respectable burger women.’

-Thirty-four apple boxes of artefacts excavated along the Platteklip suggest something of the social dynamic where they worked.
+Thirty-four apple boxes of artifacts excavated along the Platteklip suggest something of the social dynamic where they worked.
 Numerous curtain rings tell of the strenuous extent of their toils.
 Fragments of children's dolls, marbles and play-play porcelain tea sets give hint of kids nearby.
-Musical instruments, like a found Jews Harp, broken bottle-glass, and clay pipes indicate the dynamic of lighter moments.
+Musical instruments, like a found Jews Harp, broken bottle-glass, and clay pipes indicate how they could have spent their lighter moments.

 The new laundry setup had come about due to pressure from colonial-era owners of small-holdings on the outskirts of the city.
 They grew crops downstream from where the women worked, which they irrigated from water sluiced from the Platteklip.